 An International Art Response to Quarantine

 Some of the most inspiring artwork has come from the darkest of times.
 Pablo Picasso painted Guernica at his home in Paris in response to the bombing of Guernica, a Basque Country town in northern Spain, by Nazi Germany and Fascist Italy.
 A tour of the painting raised funds for Spanish war relief.
 Freda Kahlo transformed her body casts into mystical paintings during her many bed bound, post-op recovery periods.
 When Henri Matisse could no longer stand, he drew from his bed using an improvised staff.
 Ruth Asawa found her calling as an artist at age 16, in an internment camp.
 Early American Whalers passed their idle time by carving images into leftover whale teeth and bones.
-More recently, over the past two weeks, Kremena Todorova and Kurt Gohde of Kentucky, have been photographing community members on their porches as a community portrait project.
+More recently, Kremena Todorova and Kurt Gohde of Kentucky, have been photographing community members on their porches as a community portrait project.
 How are you using your time?
-We want to see.
-Use your visual voice.
+Use your visual voice to share your unique point of view.
+We want to see!

 For questions or press inquiries contact Cameron Kelly, Gallery Director at email@example.com